 - a) provide a safe and supportive study environment that welcomes and values diversity, where everyone is treated with dignity and respect.
-We encourage staff, students, learners, and visitors to report incidents of assault, bullying, harassment, hate crime, or sexual harassment using Safe Space Reporting available through an online tool.
+We encourage students, learners, visitors, and staff to report incidents of assault, bullying, harassment, hate crime, or sexual harassment using our Report + Support tool.
 The tool also provides information about what you can do if these incidents happen to you, or to someone you know, and where you can find support. - b) provide you with the learning materials and course resources.
-These may include learner support, course forums, course websites, course assessments (if applicable) and feedback as described in the course information shown in the course description in our online prospectus. - c) give you access to The Open University's Computing Helpdesk to support you with your studies. - C1.3 As a short course Student, you are not eligible for a deferral of your study or a resit/resubmission of any assessment, unless Clause C3.1 applies. - C1.4 The Open University does not provide Careers and Employability support for short course Students.
+These may include learner support, course forums, course websites, course assessments (if applicable) and feedback as described in the course information shown in the course description in our online prospectus. - c) give you access to our Computing Helpdesk to support you with your studies.

+- C1.3 As a short course Student, you are not eligible for a deferral of your study or a resit/resubmission of any assessment, unless Clause C3.1 applies. - C1.4 We do not provide Careers and Employability support for short course Students.